-- Each student will select a type of project to complete. - o Research Paper - o Internship (selected by application and interview in spring of Junior year) - o Traditional Project (which may include Community Outreach Project) - Each student will meet all deadlines associated with the class - Each student will meet (in-person or virtually) on a regular basis (at least twice a month) with a mentor who is an expert in their chosen area.
+- Each student will select a type of project to complete. - o Research Paper - o Internship (selected by application and interview in spring of Junior year) - o Traditional Project (which may include Community Outreach Project) - Each student will meet all deadlines associated with the class. - Each student will meet in-person on a regular basis (at least twice a month) with a mentor who is an expert in their chosen area.
 Mentors must sign an agreement at the beginning of the project and will evaluate the student in writing once a month.
 Mentors cannot be family members and must be at least 25 years old. - Each student will complete individual conferences with the Senior Project coach on a regular basis (once a month) to discuss progress and develop goals for the project.
 Conferences will be scheduled by the senior project coach and calendar invitations for all conferences will be sent through Google Calendar.
-Conferences will be held in person. - Each student will complete the required components: - o Classwork (which will be showcased in the digital portfolio) - o An efolio (digital portfolio) to document the learning process. - A product that is representative of their learning\ - A presentation to a panel of graders to communicate their learning \Internship does not require a product
+Conferences will be held in person. - Each student will complete the required components: - o Classwork (which will be showcased in the portfolio) - o A portfolio to document the learning process. - o A product that is representative of their learning - A presentation to a panel of graders to communicate their learning Internship does not require a product